LET'S RENEW, RECONNECT, REFRESH MIND AND BODY

-Curries are good at any time of year.
-In spring, lighter recipes do the trick, like Southeast Asian ones that feature fresh spring meats and vegetables.
+Curries are good at any time of year even in Summer!
+Lighter recipes do the trick, like Southeast Asian ones that feature fresh meats, vegetables, herbs and even fruits!
 My Malaysian Satay Paste could become your best friend this year.
 It’s so versatile that you can do much more than whip up some Chicken Satays on the barbecue.
 Experiment with it as a marinade for a butterflied chicken, blend it with some coconut cream to make a dip for spring rolls or create a light tofu curry to serve with jasmine rice.

 Be inspired by the blog

 The Latasha’s Kitchen blog is like a buffet of tasty information, recipes, stories and updates.
 I love sharing what I know and even better, I love hearing back from my customers in response.
-I’ve talked about what makes humble moong beans so special, told stories about my lovely neighbours and introduced my very clever digital marketing geniuses, Big Head Digital.
+Check out our 4 tasty videos – we had so much fun creating these for you.

 Come by and say hi